 I want to note that with positive parenting, you do not have to agree with or condone any poor choices made by your child!
 You can say something like, “It’s okay to be angry, but it’s not okay to hit.”

-#5: Teach and reinforce healthy coping skills
+#5: Teach and recognize healthy coping skills

 As your child is learning to identify and communicate their negative emotions, you’ll also want to help them learn effective and healthy coping skills.
 Talking about their feelings with you is an excellent start!
 But many young children will need some help calming down first.